Michael Bierut, DAAP '80

 Sean Mullaney story in UC Magazine.

-David Opdyke is an artist, sculptor who often works with wood and a hammer.
+David Opdyke is an artist and sculptor who often works with wood and a hammer.
 He has exhibited internationally and has received media coverage from the New York Times, Vanity Fair and the Washington Post.

 Kevin Roche, DAAP '75